Artwork Analysis: Les Demoiselles d'Avignon by Picasso

 Pablo Picasso was the first artist to be exhibited at the Louvre during his lifetime.
 He owes this success not only to his talent but also ability in inventing new artistic styles and works.
 In 1907, Pablo Picasso unveiled Les Demoiselles d’Avignon (The Young Ladies of Avignon), where its brothel-inspired subject matter was as controversial as its style.
-Artsper reveals the true intention behind the painting that revolutionised Picasso’s work and the history of art.
+Artsper reveals the true intention behind the painting that revolutionized Picasso’s work and the history of art.

-The work was deliberately provocative for the time, which was characteristic of the painter’s ambitions and desire to shock and inspire the art world.
-His rival Matisse, had just finished his painting La Joie de vivre (The Joy of Living), which kindled Picasso’s desire to create something completely new.
+The work was deliberately provocative for the time.
+This was characteristic of the painter’s ambitions and desire to shock and inspire the art world.
+His rival Henri Matisse, had just finished his painting La Joie de vivre (The Joy of Living), which kindled Picasso’s desire to create something completely new.
 It took 9 months of artistic reflection, various attempts and numerous sketches to create Les Demoiselles d’Avignon.
 Originally the painter planned to have the women taking care of two male characters; a sailor and a student.
-However he removed these figures in the final version, focussing instead on the nude female form and therefore transforming those who view it into voyeurs.
+However he removed these figures in the final version, focusing instead on the nude female form and therefore transforming those who view it into voyeurs.

-Inspirations and Influences
+Inspirations and influences

 Primitive art was a never-ending source of inspiration for Picasso.
-At the time of Picasso’s painting, France’s colonisation of Africa was in full force, and newspapers were brimming with stories about new regions.
+At the time of Picasso’s painting, France’s colonization of Africa was in full force, and newspapers were brimming with stories about new regions.
 Just before finishing his painting, Picasso went to the Musée de l’homme (Museum of Man), an anthropology museum in Paris.
 When he visited the African collection he described the African masks as “magic objects” and revised the final version of his painting due to their influence.

-Bodies and Faces
+Bodies and faces